gcurtis/commitfmt/README.md

 * subj-no-period - the subject should not end with a period.
 * subj-len - the subject should not exceed 50 characters.
 * subj-one-line - the subject should not span multiple lines.
 Make sure there are two newlines between the subject and body.
-* subj-regex - the subject should match a configured regex.
+* subj-regex - the subject should match a regex configured via the "pattern" setting.

 ### Body